luisanegri/Practical-Python/README.md

 The game's logic was tested manually by comparing the logic applied and the effect achieved

 1. Choosing an username
--If the form is not filled out the game does not start. :heavy_check_mark:
+- If the form is not filled out the game does not start. :heavy_check_mark:

 2. Riddles
--Each time the user gives the correct answer the next riddle is loaded. :heavy_check_mark:
+- Each time the user gives the correct answer the next riddle is loaded. :heavy_check_mark:

 4. Skip riddle
--Every time the user skips the riddle, the next riddle is loaded. :heavy_check_mark:
+- Every time the user skips the riddle, the next riddle is loaded. :heavy_check_mark:

 3. Scoring
--Each time the user answers correctly, 1 point is added to the user's score. :heavy_check_mark:
+- Each time the user answers correctly, 1 point is added to the user's score. :heavy_check_mark:
--Each time the user answers incorrectly, the user does not get any point. :heavy_check_mark:
+- Each time the user answers incorrectly, the user does not get any point. :heavy_check_mark:
--The points are accumulated throughout the game. :heavy_check_mark:
+- The points are accumulated throughout the game. :heavy_check_mark:

 The capability of having multiple players using the app at the same time in different browsers was also tested.